jj09/ShoppingPad/README.md

 ![Shopping Pad](ShoppingPad.png)

-Shopping Pad is a smart shopping list that allows you not only to create a shopping list, but it also remembers items that you have purchased in the past.
-This helps to create shopping list for your next grocery store trip, by suggesting items, starting from these that you purchase the most.
+Shopping Pad is an ultimate Shopping List app that allows you to create shopping list with less clicks than any other shopping list app!
+It remembers items that you have purchased in the past and how often you have purchased them.
+This allows you to create shopping list for your next grocery trip blazingly fast.

 <a href="https://itunes.apple.com/us/app/shopping-pad/id1099704934"><img src="http://drexel.edu/~/media/Images/alumni/Social%20media%20icons/App-Store-Icon.ashx?la=en&hash=0410913BCDF4491F0696B07A5D5123F6EC77971E" width="200px" /></a>